Community Economic Development Connector

 Volunteers are required to work exclusively in Spanish.
 Trainees must demonstrate a minimum Spanish level of intermediate-mid after 11 weeks of training.
 Language acquisition will be a high priority for those that complete training with the basic required Spanish level.
 Volunteers will be expected to reach a high level of Spanish during service and acquire business professional vocabulary.

 All work sites are in small and medium sized rural communities typically no more than six hours from a major city in the Caribbean or Andean regions.
-In the Caribbean region communities are hot and humid throughout the year with frequent electricity outages and water shortages.
-Seasons are divided into dry months with no rainfall and months of frequent rain and high humidity.
+Caribbean region communities are hot and humid throughout the year with frequent electricity outages and water shortages.
+Seasons are divided into dry months with limited rainfall and rainy months with high humidity.
+Electricity outages and water shortages can be frequent.

 The Andean climate is cooler, especially at night with rainfall throughout the year and fluctuating temperatures (45 -75 degrees Fahrenheit) depending upon the time of year.

-Volunteers live with Colombian host families for the entire 27-month service to promote community integration and effectiveness.
+Volunteers live with host families for the entire 27-month service to promote community integration and effectiveness.
 The host family stay is often one of the more rewarding components of Peace Corps service and an important means of cultural integration.
-As such, we ask Volunteers to be flexible and committed to building strong relationships with host families.
-Furthermore, as a Volunteer you will be expected to spend the majority of your time in the communities where you live and work.
-Because of this commitment to integrating into their communities, Volunteer travel and vacations are limited to when local schools are closed and/or organizations are not functioning.
+We ask Volunteers to be flexible and committed to building strong relationships with host families.
+As a Volunteer you will be expected to spend the majority of your time in the communities where you live and work.
+Because of this commitment to integrating into their communities, Volunteer is limited to when local schools are closed and/or organizations are not functioning.

-Volunteers may be challenged to learn to adapt to some unequal gender norms whereby women perform the majority of the domestic labor (cooking, cleaning, and childcare) and have limited economic opportunities.
+Volunteers may be called to learn and adapt to gender norms different from their lived experience, for example women performing the majority of the domestic labor (cooking, cleaning, and childcare) and have limited economic opportunities in the household.
 Colombia is a predominantly male-dominated culture, especially in rural areas.
 Female Volunteers can expect to receive overt expressions of unwanted attention including catcalling and sexist remarks.
 Male Volunteers may also receive unwanted attention in more subtle ways, and Volunteers may be challenged to navigate this situation effectively.
 Peace Corps will provide various strategies and training on how to adjust.

-Colombians are generally tolerant and Peace Corps/Colombia is an open, non-judgmental place for Volunteers.
-Values and mores concerning diversity (race, religion, sexual orientation, gender identity, etc.) in communities may vary from those in the U.S. Volunteers need to be mindful of cultural norms and use their best judgment to determine the appropriate way to approach diversity issues in their communities.
+Colombians are generally tolerant, however values and mores concerning diversity in communities may vary from those in the U.S. Volunteers are asked to be mindful of cultural norms and use their best judgment to determine the appropriate way to approach diversity issues in their communities and receive training and support to help navigate these topics.
 We ask Volunteers to be open to Colombian diversity, including approaching others’ cultural values and views on different aspects of life with curiosity.

 The Colombian diet primarily consists of corn, rice, potatoes, yucca and other carbohydrates.
-However, there is a wide variety of fruits and vegetables.
-It is not very common to find vegetarians in rural communities.
+You can also find a wide variety of fruits and vegetables if interested It is not very common to find vegetarians in rural communities.
 You may need to be flexible and explain to your host family any dietary restrictions.

-In the Caribbean region, loud music and celebrations are common aspects of the culture where extroverted Volunteers thrive yet that may challenge more introverted individuals who prefer quiet environments.
+In the Caribbean region, loud music and celebrations are common aspects of the culture where extroverted Volunteers may thrive and where more introverted individuals may encounter challenges.
 In contrast, the Andean region tends to be more quiet and tranquil.
-Embracing a flexible, resilient approach is key to adapting to the culture.
+Embracing a flexible, resilient approach is key to successfully adapting to these cultures.

 Serving in Colombia